 The volumes which we have been discussing are least liable to mislead when manipulation prevails, for the manipulator is obliged to deal in large blocks of stock, and must continually show his hand.
-A complete manipulative operation on the long side consists of three parts:

-- (1) Accumulation,

-- (2) marking up, and

-- (3) distribution.

-In the case of a shorting operation -- the distribution comes first, then the mark down and the accumulation.
+A complete manipulative operation on the long side consists of three parts: 1) Accumulation, 2) marking up, and 3) distribution.
+In the case of a shorting operation - the distribution comes first, then the mark down and the accumulation.
 No one of these three sections is complete without the other two.
 The manipulator must work with a large block of stock or the deal will not be worth his time, the risk and expenses.
 The Tape Reader must therefore, be on the lookout for extensive operations on either side of the market.
-Accumulation will show itself in the quantities and in the way they appear on the tape. .
+Accumulation will show itself in the quantities and in the way they appear on the tape.

-"Having detected the accumulation, the Tape Reader has only to watch its progress, holding himself in readiness to take on some of the stock the moment the marking-up period begins."

 He does not buy it at once, because it may take weeks or months for the manipulator to complete the accumulation of his line, and there might be opportunities to buy cheaper.
-By holding off until the psychological moment he forces someone else to carry the stock for him -- to pay his interest.
+By holding off until the psychological moment he forces someone else to carry the stock for him - to pay his interest.
 Furthermore, his capital is left free in the meantime.
 When the marking up begins he gets in at the commencement of the move, and goes along with it till there are signs of a halt or distribution.
 Having passed through the first two periods, he is in a position to fully benefit by the third stage of the operation.
 In this sort of work a figure chart, which I described in another chapter, will help the trader, especially if the manipulative operation is continued over a considerable period of time.
 It will give him a bird's-eye view of the deal, enabling him to drop or resume the thread at any stage.

-CHAPTER VI
+CHAPTER SIX